 - HP EliteBook Revolve 810, ProBook 430 business notebooks launched in India

-- The new version of HTC One coming this year — report
+- The new version of the HTC One is coming this year — report

 I might love to tell Android to choose a choice, left, and to add or exchange more small print to a reminder in case you put it out of your mind the first time.

-In other phrases, as long as I am nonetheless in the reminders app, Google Now must suppose that commands relate to the reminder app, except I totally change tacks and request something else (“ok, Google.
-How long will it take to pressure to Schenectady?”)
+In other words, as long as I am still in the reminders app, Google Now must suppose that commands relate to the reminder app, except I change tacks and request something else (“ok, Google.
+How long will it take to press Schenectady?”)

 I imagine a Google Now that may juggle a handful of instructions as adeptly as a human who hears step-by means of-step dictation: “adequate, Google.
 Search for “easiest eating places in San Francisco.
 Ok, Google: Scroll down.
 Adequate, Google, decide the menu for Boulevard.” and so on.